torproject/onionbalance/docs/v2/running-onionbalance.rst

   log levels are the same as the --verbosity command line option.

 REFRESH_INTERVAL
-  How often to check for updated backend hidden service descriptors.
+  How often to check for updated backend onion service descriptors.
 This value can be decreased if your backend instance are under heavy loaded causing them to rotate introduction points quickly.
   (default: 600 seconds).

 PUBLISH_CHECK_INTERVAL
-  How often should to check if new descriptors need to be published for the master hidden service (default: 360 seconds).
+  How often should to check if new descriptors need to be published for the master onion service (default: 360 seconds).

 INITIAL_DELAY
   How long to wait between starting OnionBalance and publishing the master